BSanalyst/de-zoomcamp/1_docker_sql_terraform/1_1_docker_sql/README.md

 ```
 We could put pipeline.py into the entrypoint aswell.
 Tomato/Tomatoe type situation.
 This then passes these two arguments into it so we can leverage them in the python file.

+### Docker assets interacting
+#### Interaction between elements
+When we want docker containers to interact, we have a couple of options.
+1. Create a docker network and associate this network to each docker container upon container creation.
+2. Create a docker.yml file which uses the command docker-compose.
+It will build the network automatically and it will also build all the resources we need automatically.